 To import a lifecycle definition, click on the

 button, at the bottom of the Edit Lifecycle Definitions dialog.
 Use the Open Lifecycle Definition dialog to browse to, and open, the required Lifecycle Definition file.
-The lifecycle definition will be added to the list of existing lifecycle definitions available to the Workspace.
+The lifecycle definition will be added to the list of existing lifecycle definitions available to the server.

 An imported lifecycle definition appears as a new definition, complete with '+' suffix.
 It's name is that defined within the Definition file and not the name of the file itself.
 Ensure that it is 'saved' by clicking the